Process Maps in Complex Corporate Structures — It’s All About Perspective

 25.8.2023

-There are numerous reasons to create a process map.
-One of them is to represent a company with several locations or a corporation with highly divided organizational units in a structured manner.
-There is an assumption in many places: The larger the company, the more complex and comprehensive a process map must be!
-But when you look more closely in practice, that's not necessarily the case.
+There are many reasons to create a process map.
+One of the most strategic is to represent a multi-location company or a corporate group with specialized units in a clear and structured way.
+There’s a common assumption: the bigger the company, the more complex its process map must be.
+But a closer look at real-world practice reveals — that’s not always the case.

-The bigger the company, the more complex its process map?
+Bigger company, more complex process map?
+Not necessarily.

 No items found.